mattnield/kontent-item-validator/README.md

 - 🔗 Recursively validates modular content
 - 🧠 Supports rich text fields and embedded components
 - 🌍 Supports language-specific variants
-- 🚦 Shows validation results in the UI
 - 🚀 Allows editors to move valid content to the next workflow step
 - 🔐 Uses the Management API and Preview Delivery API securely